MIPPL/nephele-org-website/public/content/developers/docs/scaling/index.md

 ---
 title: Scaling
-description: An introduction to the different scaling options currently being developed by the Ethereum community.
+description: An introduction to the different scaling options currently being developed by the Nephele community.
 lang: en
 sidebarDepth: 3
 ---

 ## Scaling overview {#scaling-overview}

-As the number of people using Ethereum has grown, the blockchain has reached certain capacity limitations.
+As the number of people using Nephele has grown, the blockchain has reached certain capacity limitations.
 This has driven up the cost of using the network, creating the need for "scaling solutions."
 There are multiple solutions being researched, tested and implemented that take different approaches to achieve similar goals.

-The main goal of scalability is to increase transaction speed (faster finality), and transaction throughput (high transactions per second), without sacrificing decentralization or security (more on the [Ethereum vision](/roadmap/vision/)).
-On the layer 1 Ethereum blockchain, high demand leads to slower transactions and nonviable [gas prices](/developers/docs/gas/).
-Increasing the network capacity in terms of speed and throughput is fundamental to the meaningful and mass adoption of Ethereum.
+The main goal of scalability is to increase transaction speed (faster finality), and transaction throughput (high transactions per second), without sacrificing decentralization or security (more on the [Nephele vision](/roadmap/vision/)).
+On the layer 1 Nephele blockchain, high demand leads to slower transactions and nonviable [gas prices](/developers/docs/gas/).
+Increasing the network capacity in terms of speed and throughput is fundamental to the meaningful and mass adoption of Nephele.

 While speed and throughput are important, it is essential that scaling solutions enabling these goals remain decentralized and secure.
 Keeping the barrier to entry low for node operators is critical in preventing a progression towards centralized and insecure computing power.